4 Ways To Stay Hydrated at Work (And Why It’s Important)

-We all know the importance of staying hydrated in summer, but most people don’t think about it during the workday.
-When we’re in an air-conditioned office, focusing on a million different tasks, staying hydrated often gets put on the back burner yet it’s one of the most important things we can do for our health.
+We all know the importance of staying hydrated in summer, but most people don’t think about it the rest of the year, especially during the average work day.
+Why is staying hydrated so hard?
+For some reason, drinking enough water to stay hydrated seems to be easily overlooked.
+When we’re in an air-conditioned office, focusing on a million different tasks, staying hydrated often gets put on the back burner—yet it’s one of the most important things we can do for our health.

 Proper hydration helps boost metabolism and reduce daytime fatigue.
 Dehydration can lead to headaches, decreased memory and can even reduce job productivity.
-By the time we feel thirsty, it’s already too late.
+By the time you feel thirsty, it’s already too late—you’re already dehydrated.

 If a busy workday is keeping you and your employees from drinking more water, don’t worry.
-Staying hydrated at work is easy with these tips:
+These tips will make it easy to knock back more H2O.

 A bottle of water is a visual reminder to hydrate.
 For employees with desk jobs, this is the best way to stay hydrated at work.
 Staying hydrated can also reduce headaches that may be worsened by eye strain.